Updated on October 22, 2021

 Your loan will have a set term and interest rate, much like your first mortgage.
 If you get a home equity loan, you’ll get your money in one lump sum up front and usually get a fixed rate on what you borrow.

 By contrast, a home equity line of credit (HELOC) allows you to draw on the line of credit as you need it, giving you revolving access to cash for a set draw period.
 Your payment is then based on the amount of money you transferred or “advanced.”
-With a HELOC, you’ll likely get a variable rate that goes up or down depending on the prime rate.
+With a HELOC from PSECU, you’ll have the ability to choose between fixed- or variable-rate advances.

-To qualify applicants for a home equity loan, most lenders require a good credit history.
+To qualify applicants for a home equity loan or line of credit, most lenders require a good credit history.
 They’ll also consider your loan-to-value (LTV) ratio, which is the total amount of mortgages or other liens on your property divided by its appraised value.
 This amount is then multiplied by 100 to be expressed as a percentage.

 For example, say our $200K homeowner who had $120K left to pay on their home wanted a loan of $30K.
 The LTV ratio would be: ($120K + $30K)/$200K = .75.
 So, the LTV would be 75%.
 The higher your LTV, the higher your interest rate may be.